Huotes/CommitMaker/README.md

 Along with his black belt, Chuck Norris often chooses to wear brown shoes.
 No one has DARED call him on it.
 Ever.

 In a world without fences and walls... who needs Gates and Windows?

+It is better to give than to receive.
+This is especially true of a Chuck Norris roundhouse kick.